The majority of the most frequently prescribed and dispensed medications across North America are for lowering blood pressure.

 Fun foods like maple syrup and chocolate

-So now that you know that more potassium and less sodium is a fundamental dietary shift for the betterment of your health, only one question remains.
+Now you know that more potassium and less sodium is a fundamental dietary shift for improving your blood pressure, but it isn’t the only shift you need to make.